 When Gedcom Publisher divides Name and Event Tags into Tag Sets, it evaluates Tag Sets in order by their Selection Priority.
 Tag Sets with a higher value select tags before Tag Sets with a lower value, i.e., higher numbers have higher priority.

 If a Tag passes the filters for a Tag Set with a priority of 2000, and that Tag Set's filters are configured to exclude selected tags from subsequent Tag Sets, than the Tag will not be included in any Tag Set with a lower priority.

 The Show Title checkbox controls whether the title of the Tag Set is displayed in the output as a heading.

 The Tag Sort pull-down menu controls the sequence of the tags.
-There are two choices, By Date and By Tag Group and Date.
+There choices are By Date, By Tag Group and Date, and By Tag Label and Date.

-If you choose By Date, which is the default, the tags in the group will be sorted by the tag's Sort Date.
+If you choose By Date, which is the default, the tags in the Tag Set will be sorted by the tag's Sort Date.
 Note that when two or more tags have the same Sort Date, the output sequence is unpredictable.

-If you choose By Tag Group and Date, the tags in the group will be sorted by the Tag Type Group and then by Sort Date.
-This is an appropriate choice to force BMDB tags into BMDB sequence, for example.
+If you choose By Tag Group and Date, the tags in the Tag Set will be sorted by the Tag Type Group and then by Sort Date.
+This is an appropriate choice to force BMDB events into BMDB sequence, for example.
 The sequence of Tag Type Groups is shown below.